MillsapTatiana-FS/ProjectPortfolio3/README.md

 Week 1 Requirements:
 - Overview: This month will be about the creation of a music search app.
 I will integrate this with Spotify REST Web API and will be able to login, search and display results.
 - Prerequisites: NodeJS, Express, JS and React
-- Getting Started: To get up and running please use NPM Start
+- Getting Started: To get up and running please use NodeJS and run npm run watch
 - Links: Using localhost:3000